lorindi/React-Native-Learning-Journey/learning-journal.md

 - How to render a list in JSX using map() and keys
 - That nested <Text> elements should be used carefully – it’s better to render lists using FlatList or separate components later

+- How to style components in React Native using the StyleSheet API
+- The differences in default styling between iOS and Android (e.g. font rendering, button appearance)
+- How to create custom styles for reusable visual components like goal items
+- How to use margin, padding, borderRadius, and background colors to enhance UI
+- Why some styles behave slightly differently depending on the platform and how to test them on both

 ### Code examples
 ```javascript